8 Ways to Secure Your Microservices Architecture

 4. Use access and identity tokens

 A microservices architecture can encompass everything from the backend services that provide data, to the middleware code that talks to the data stores, to the UI that serves up the data in a user-friendly way.
-And putting the right tools and protocols in place is crucial for delivering secure and effective authentication and authorization across those microservices.
+And putting the right tools and protocols in place is crucial for delivering secure and effective authentication and authorisation across those microservices.

-OAuth 2.0, for example, offers an industry-standard protocol for authorizing users across distributed systems.
+OAuth 2.0, for example, offers an industry-standard protocol for authorising users across distributed systems.
 Within the context of microservices, OAuth 2.0’s client credential flow allows for secure server-to-server communication between an API client and an API server.

-In 2014, OpenID Connect (OIDC) extended OAuth, adding federated identity to delegated authorization.
+In 2014, OpenID Connect (OIDC) extended OAuth, adding federated identity to delegated authorisation.
 Together, these two layers offer a standard specification that developers can write code against in a way that will work across multiple identity providers.